On the fractional susceptibility function of piecewise expanding maps: Introduction

 Response theory describes how the ``physical measure'' $\mu_t$ of a dynamical system $f_0$ responds to perturbations $t\mapsto f_t$, given a class of observables (test functions) $\phi$.
 Classically, one studies \emph{linear response,} where the goal is to express the derivative of $\RR_\phi(t ):=\int \phi \, \D \mu_t$, for a fixed $\phi$ in a suitable class, in terms of ($\phi$ together with) $f_0$, the vector field $v_0:= \partial_t f_t|_{t=0}$, and the measure $\mu_0$.

 Linear response was first investigated \cite{Co, KKPW,Ru,GL} for smooth hyperbolic dynamics (Anosov or Axiom~A).
-In the smooth mixing hyperbolic case, the physical measure $\mu_t$ corresponds to the fixed point of a transfer operator $\LL_t$ (whose dual preserves Lebesgue measure) on a suitable Banach space $\BB$.
-This fixed point is a simple isolated eigenvalue in the spectrum of $\LL_t$, and linear response can be proved via classical perturbation theory for simple eigenvalues.
+In the smooth mixing hyperbolic case, the physical measure $\mu_t$ is the SRB measure \cite{LSY} and corresponds to the fixed point of a transfer operator $\LL_t$ (whose dual preserves Lebesgue measure) on a suitable Banach space $\BB$ (see e.g.\ \cite{BaladiZeta}).
+This fixed point is a simple isolated eigenvalue in the spectrum of $\LL_t$, and linear response can be proved via perturbation theory for simple eigenvalues (see e.g.\ \cite[\S2.5 and \S5.3]{BaladiZeta}).

-To avoid technicalities, let us write the key formulas in the easier case of smooth expanding circle maps (see e.g. \cite{Seoul} for more details): Then, $\mu_t =\rho_t \, \D x$, with $\rho_t$ smooth, the operator $\LL_t$ acts on smooth functions, and we have the key identity
+To avoid technicalities, we write the key formulas in the easy case of smooth expanding circle maps (see e.g.\ \cite{Seoul} for more details): Then, the physical measure is the unique absolutely continuous invariant probability measure, that is, $\mu_t =\rho_t \, \D x$, with $\rho_t$ smooth.
+The operator $\LL_t$ acts on smooth functions, and we have the trivial but key identity